An annual interview fed by continuous feedback

 A Gartner study shows that continuous feedback increases engagement by nearly 40% and performance by 26%.

 Feedback becomes an HR development tool for the benefit of the team, it empowers employees and promotes internal cooperation which is a natural performance factor.
 The talents of a company, whose main expectations are to express themselves and to contribute to improvements, become as legitimate as their managers in recommending actions.
 The gradual establishment of this form of managerial culture is all the more effective as feedback is accompanied by "feedforward ", which allows employees to reflect on future-oriented options.
-Without any positive or negative judgments, this technique leads to a behavioral change that empowers people to find solutions.
+Without any positive or negative judgments, this technique leads to a behavioral change that empowers employees to find solutions.

 What are the challenges in creating a culture of continuous feedback?